Non-random segregation of chromosomes: Butterflies

-In butterfliess, the sex of the offspring is not determined as in the most common case among animals, including humans, but by the make-up of the egg.
+In butterflies, the sex of the offspring is not determined as in the most common case among animals, including humans, but by the make-up of the egg.
 In these cases, the female sex is heterogametic, the male is homogametic.
 In such cases, one does not speak of X and Y chromosomes, but of Z and W chromosomes.
 Males have two Z chromosomes (ZZ), females either one Z and one W chromosome (ZW) or only one Z chromosome (Z0).
 An example of the ZZ/Z0 type is the Taleporia tubulosa.
 In this species, J. Seiler (1920), an associate of Richard Goldschmidt, studied the inheritance of sex and the behaviour of the univalent Z chromosome during oogenesis.
 He found that the sex ratio among the offspring depends on the temperature and the age of the mother.
 At cool temperatures ("room temperature of about 12-16°"), the Z chromosome entered the polar body in 57% of the cases studied at meiosis I and only in 43% in the future egg nuclei.
 Accordingly, Seiler found an excess of females in the offspring.
 Conversely, when the chromosome was preferentially allocated to the egg in the incubator at 30-37°, there was a surplus of 62 % male offspring.
 Similarly, more males were produced when mating occurred a few days after hatching and thus towards the end of the short life of the female Imago.
 (Meiosis pauses here, as in most invertebrates, in metaphase I and is not completed until after fertilisation.
 Cf. Stasis of female meiosis).
 Evidence of non-random segregation in female meiosis has also been found in butterflies of the ZZ/ZW type.
 In some species of the genera Danaus and Acraea there are females that produce only female offspring (ZW).
 This is apparently due to the fact that the W chromosome always enters the egg cell and not the polar bodies.
 This modification of the meiotic chromosome distribution is hereditary and linked to the W chromosome.